5 Day Walking Break

-Today is a day of choices!
+A day of choices!
 Let your Guide plan a day to be as adventurous or relaxing as you like with another night at Torrent Bay Lodge, right on the beach.

 - Walk through breathtaking first generation forest, up to the waterfalls on Falls River;

-- Walk to the golden expanse of Anchorage beach and picturesque Te Pukatea cove, visiting historic Maori sites at Pitt Head along the way.
+- Walk to the golden expanse of Anchorage beach and picturesque Te Pukatea cove, visiting historic Maori sites at Pitt Head along the way;

 Optional walking: up to 5 hours (10 kms, 6 miles)